Capacity of a Class of Linear Binary Field Multi-source Relay Networks: Introduction

 \section{Introduction}

 Capacity characterization of general wireless relay networks is a fundamental problem in network information theory.
 However, the capacity is not fully characterized even for the simplest network consisting of single source, single relay, and single destination \cite{Cover:79}.
-In wireless environments, a transmit signal will be heard by multiple nodes, which we call the \emph{broadcast} nature of wireless communication, and a receiver will receive the superposition of simultaneously transmitted signals from multiple nodes, which we call the \emph{interference} nature of wireless communication.
+In wireless environments, a transmit signal will be heard by multiple nodes, which we call the \emph{broadcast} nature of wireless communications, and a receiver will receive the superposition of simultaneously transmitted signals from multiple nodes, which we call the \emph{interference} nature of wireless communications.
 Furthermore wireless channels may be time-varying due to \emph{fading}, and there is noise at each receiver.
 Considering all these makes the problem vary hard.

 Hence, one of the promising approaches is to study simplified relay networks, whose results can provide insights towards exact or approximate capacity characterization for more general wireless relay networks.
-Let us first look at some cases that the capacity is known.
-For wireline relay networks or the relay networks with no broadcast and no interference, routing is enough to achieve the unicast capacity \cite{Ford:62}.
+Let us first look at some cases for which the capacity is known.
+For wireline relay networks, routing is enough to achieve the unicast capacity \cite{Ford:62}.
 On the other hand, routing alone cannot achieve the multicast capacity and network coding has been shown to be optimal in this case \cite{Ahlswede:00, Li:03, Koetter:03, Ho:06}.
-For deterministic relay networks with no interference, the unicast capacity has been characterized in \cite{ArefPD:80} and the extension to the multicast case has been recently studied in \cite{Niranjan:06}.
+For deterministic relay networks with no interference, the unicast capacity has been characterized in \cite{ArefPD:80} and the extension to the multicast case has been studied in \cite{Niranjan:06}.
 The multicast capacity of erasure networks with no interference has been also characterized in \cite{Amir:06}.
 When there is no broadcast, the unicast capacity of erasure networks has been characterized in \cite{Smith:07}, which is the dual network studied in \cite{Amir:06}.
 For all these mentioned networks, the unicast or multicast capacity can be interpreted as the \emph{max-flow min-cut theorem}.